-Includes: 583,128 shares are held in trust for the benefit of his children for which Mr. Coolidge serves as sole trustee.
+(2) Includes: 583,128 shares are held in trust for the benefit of his children for which Mr. Coolidge serves as sole trustee.
 Mr. Coolidge is the Vice Chairman of William Blair & Company, L.L.C.
 The address of Mr. Coolidge is c/o William Blair & Company, L.L.C., 222 West Adams Street, Chicago, IL 60606.

-(3) Includes 17,300 shares owned by Ms. Edwardson's husband, for which she disclaims beneficial ownership.
+(3) Includes: 17,300 shares owned by Ms. Edwardson's husband as to which she disclaims beneficial ownership.

-(4) Includes: 52,332 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and his children for which Mr. Ferry serves as co-trustee; 149,520 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and his children for which Mr. Ferry's spouse serves as sole trustee; and 426,132 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse and his children for which Mr. Ferry's spouse serves as sole trustee.
+(4) Includes: 52,332 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and his children for which Mr. Ferry serves as co-trustee; 108,440 shares of Class B common stock held in a trust for the benefit of Mr. Ferry and his children for which Mr. Ferry's spouse serves as sole trustee; and 410,132 shares of Class B common stock held in a trust for the benefit of Mr. Ferry's spouse and his children for which Mr. Ferry's spouse serves as sole trustee.
+Also includes 60,000 shares of Class B common stock pledged as security for a personal loan with a third-party lender.

-PROPOSAL TWO: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL TWO: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS

-The Audit Committee has appointed Grant Thornton LLP ("Grant Thornton"), an independent registered public accounting firm, to audit our consolidated financial statements for the fiscal year ending January 29, 2017 and has recommended to the Board of Directors that such appointment be submitted to the shareholders for ratification.
-Grant Thornton has also audited our financial statements for the fiscal year ended January 31, 2016.
+The Audit Committee has appointed Grant Thornton LLP ("Grant Thornton"), independent registered public accountants, to audit our consolidated financial statements for the fiscal year ending January 28, 2018 and has recommended to the Board of Directors that such appointment be submitted to the shareholders for ratification.
+Grant Thornton has also audited our financial statements for the fiscal year ended January 29, 2017.
 Representatives of Grant Thornton will be present at the annual meeting, will have an opportunity to make a statement if they so desire, and also will be available to respond to appropriate questions from shareholders.

-If shareholders do not ratify the appointment of Grant Thornton, the Audit Committee will take such action into account in reconsidering the appointment of our independent auditors for the fiscal year ending January 29, 2017.
+If shareholders do not ratify the appointment of Grant Thornton, the Audit Committee will take such action into account in reconsidering the appointment of our independent auditors for the fiscal year ending January 28, 2018.

-The affirmative vote of a majority of the votes cast on this proposal shall constitute ratification of Grant Thornton as our independent auditors for the fiscal year ending January 29, 2017.
+The affirmative vote of a majority of the votes cast on this proposal shall constitute ratification of Grant Thornton as our independent auditors for the fiscal year ending January 28, 2018.
 Abstentions and broker non-votes will not be counted as votes cast and, therefore, will have no impact on the approval of the proposal.

-The Board of Directors unanimously recommends that you vote FOR the ratification of the appointment of Grant Thornton LLP as our independent registered public accounts for the fiscal year ending January 29, 2017, and your proxy will be so voted unless you specify otherwise.
+The Board of Directors unanimously recommends that you vote FOR the ratification of the appointment of Grant Thornton LLP as our independent registered public accountants for the fiscal year ending January 28, 2018, and your proxy will be so voted unless you specify otherwise.